cunnie/docs/zsh.md

 eval "$(direnv hook zsh)"
-eval "$(fasd --init posix-alias zsh-hook)" alias z='fasd_cd -d'     # cd, same functionality as j in autojump
+eval "$(fasd --init posix-alias zsh-hook)" alias z='fasd_cd -d'     # cd, same functionality as j in autojump alias vim=nvim     # we are committed to nvim
 ```

 Use _nord-iterm2_ color scheme for a more pleasant terminal experience: